 Assess the outlook for your business in the Australian market.
 What are the constraints on your export growth?
 Apply three simple scenarios from low growth and intense competition to a high growth situation.
 Prepare yourself for a range of marketing contingencies to help assure yourself of your company’s ability to meet varying levels of resource commitment and market demand.

 The best export strategy is concise and simple.
 It involves on-going discipline to assess why your company should export and how you will achieve your goals.
 Make sure your objectives are clear and that all staff involved in export contribute to the strategy.

 An export strategy needs external review.
-Your export adviser, bankers, financial advisers and business consultants can provide valuable help.
+Your export adviser or freight forwarder , bankers, financial advisers and business consultants can provide valuable help.